 Technology has always been the driving force of entertainment.
 So the trending wave of OTT should come as no surprise to observers of the industry.

-As per research data, video streaming reaches roughly 332.2 million subscribers.
+As per research data, video streaming platform reaches roughly 332.2 million subscribers.
 Combined with an upsurge of regional streaming services and the launch of new platforms from media houses such as Disney, OTT streaming is the new Pay TV.

 What drives this wave for OTT companies?